8 Genius Ways To Keep Track of Movies Watched (with Free Templates!)

 All the methods listed to keep track of movies watched are not mutually exclusive.
 In fact, I use practically all of these different methods at different times, in different moods, and for different reasons to track watched movies.

-As you’ve probably noticed above, you can make YouTube videos out of your film journal pages.
+You can make YouTube videos out of your film journal pages.
 Or you can turn your thoughts recorded on voice notes into a podcast.
 The possibilities are endless!

 Voice notes and a sketch notebook can outline some main ideas of discussion.